How to Design a Pre-employment Skill Assessment Test

 Time It Right

-Long tests exhaust—30 minutes might cover coding and reasoning for tech roles.
+Long tests exhaust,, so 30 minute evaluations are just right for covering coding and reasoning for tech roles.
 Short, sharp assessments respect schedules, keeping candidates in the game.
 A drawn-out test once lost a top hire to burnout.
 The lean design balances depth with ease, boosting completion rates and your shot at great talent.

 Offer Warm-Up Questions